Stephen-Gates/report-gallery/docs/questions.md

 1. [What providers do we use?][inventory]
 1. [What IT components does a provider supply?][landscape-it-component-provider]
-1. What is the aggregate risk around a provider?
+1. What is the risk of a provider?
 1. [Is there an opportunity to reduce the number of providers we deal with by changing technologies](/matrix/it-component-matrix-reports/#technical-stack-provider)
-1. [What is the aggregate IT spend by provider?][cost-provider]
+1. [What is the total IT spend by provider?][cost-provider]
 1. [Which provider relationships need closer management?][portfolio-provider]

 <!--